| Quantum Mechanics for Engineers 5.53 alpha |

 since they become very large at large

-, and that typically does not
+, and that typically

-derivative operator
+first derivative operator

-that do appear a lot are of the form
+that do appear a lot are of

 , where